-In 2013, the Department revised the Chapter 335: Significant Wildlife Habitat Rules to be consistent with the statutory changes made by the Legislature in Public Law 2011, Chapter 362.
+In 2013, the Department revised the Significant Wildlife Habitat Rules, 06-096 C.M.R. ch.
+335 (effective date September 15, 1998, last amended January 7, 2014) to be consistent with the statutory changes made by the Legislature in Public Law 2011, Chapter 362.

-For vernal pools, a landowner will not be subject to regulation if the vernal pool is not on the property or or otherwise under the control of the landowner.
+For vernal pools, a landowner will not be subject to regulation if the vernal pool is not on the property or otherwise under the control of the landowner.
 If only a portion of the vernal pool is on the property of the landowner and a landowner does not have permission to access portions of the pool on abutting property, only that portion of the vernal pool that is on the landowner's property may be assessed for purposes of determining significance.
 A Department determination that a vernal pool is not significant remains valid regardless of timeframe.
 Additionally, an artificial vernal pool created in connection with a compensation project is exempt.